• Skip to main content

 In the new uncertainty principles which currently govern outcomes , it is not just that actions undertaken in good faith may have unintended and negative consequences ( or none at all!) but that this opens up a frame of reference in which those acting in bad faith can blur crucial distinctions between what is progressive and what is reactionary, what is in the best interests of the many and what serves to legitimate the privileges of the few , what is a moral and what an immoral economy.
 When such demarcations are no longer being clearly articulated in everyday political discourse and are instead replaced by euphemisms, equivocations, or disavowals, a vacuum opens up which is increasingly filled by free floating denunciatory rhetorics, often with a populist slant .
 Against this backdrop the current proliferation of conspiracy theories can be regarded as an understandable if delusional attempt to reinstate Manichaean moral distinctions as vectors of social and ideological challenge : to feel emboldened to call a spade a spade if only because it is being manipulated by a ‘hidden hand’.

-A somewhat similar problematic can be found at work in the victimologies created by the more toxic and authoritarian brands of identity politics.
-In so far as these reduce the fluidity of social identifications to the interplay of fixed moral binaries viz women /gay/ black people equals good ; male/ heteronormative/white people-equals bad , this world turned upside down tends to reproduce the emotional logics of domination even as it challenges or reverses the terms and conditions of subordination .
+A somewhat similar problematic can be found at work in the more toxic and authoritarian brands of identity politics with their moral, symbolic and doctrinaire takes on who is and who is not a victim or perpetrator of injustice. .
+In so far as this standpoint reduces the fluidity of social identifications to the interplay of fixed binary categories viz women /gay/ black people equals good ; male/ heteronormative/white people-equals bad , this world turned upside down tends to reproduce the emotional logics of domination even as it challenges or reverses the terms and conditions of subordination .
 For example it was normal practice in the anti-racist meetings I used to attend for victims of racial violence (e.g. by the police) to give graphic descriptions of their brutalisation at the hands of the authorities.
 This testifying was certainly therapeutic for the speakers in restoring their sense of voice and agency, but for the listeners who strongly identified with them , it was anything but.
 For now the boot was metaphorically on the other foot, and it was our turn to feel speechless and helpless, as we were‘beaten up’ by the interlocutor’s detailing of injuries received.

 Such practices anticipated a shift in the centre of gravity of public debate over race away from a celebration of ‘multicultural values’ , mixed race relationships and the virtue signalling of cultural hybridity ( as in two tone music) towards a re-assertion of essentialised or inherited identities whose boundaries are fixed to binary racial codes.
 According to this world view there is no more grey zone, everything is resolvable into black and white.

-Nevertheless beyond the social plasticity of immediate modes of address, at a deeper , more intimate level of discourse, in the body language and imagery associated with sexual roles and rules , we find binary oppositions still in place ; on gay dating apps for example , although ‘versatile’ and ‘bi-curious’ are growing in popularity as self designations, , the familiar distinctions top/bottom, butch/femme , dom/sub are still very much in place.
-And now , of course they have been joined and partially subsumed by another: ‘trans’ and ‘cis’’ .
+Nevertheless beyond the social plasticity of immediate modes of address, at a deeper , more intimate, level of discourse, in the body language and imagery associated with sexual roles and rules , we find binary oppositions still firmly in place ; on gay dating apps for example , although ‘versatile’ and ‘bi-curious’ are growing in popularity as self designations, , the familiar distinctions top/bottom, butch/femme , dom/sub are still very much in use.
+And now , of course they have been joined and partially subsumed by another: ‘trans’ and ‘cis’ .
+The language of desire remains stubbornly non-binary.

 Being In two minds

 When we move from the front lines to the backyards of social conflict we often find ourselves trapped in a rather different kind of binarism , one which Gregory Bateson famously defined as a double bind, in which ’we are damned if we do and damned if we don’t’.
 As Bateson showed If we find ourselves being continuously wrong footed by contradictory responses to our communications we may well begin to doubt or feel dissociated from what we intend to mean .
-This is only an extreme version of everyday quandaries if which we are unsure of how our actions or words are being interpreted by others , and are conflicted about what or whose advice to follow.
+This is only an extreme version of everyday quandaries if which we are unsure of how our actions or words are being interpreted by others , what their import or impact is , and what or whose advice to follow.

-it is easy then to forget that to be in two minds is actually a quite normal state of affairs.
-It reflects a simple neurological fact : the operation of the limbic system is intimately entangled with that of the pre-frontal cortex; it is literally a no- brainer to recognise that our emotional and rational impulses, the expressive and instrumental dimensions of our interaction with the material world , are intimately connected , and continually and contingently generate feelings of disconcertion whenever they are simultaneously mobilised.
+it is easy then to forget that to be in two minds is actually a quite normal state of affairs and reflects a simple neurological fact : the operation of the limbic system is intimately entangled with that of the pre-frontal cortex; it is literally a no- brainer to recognise that our emotional and rational impulses, the expressive and instrumental dimensions of our interaction with the material world , are intimately connected , and continually and contingently generate feelings of ambivalence whenever they are simultaneously mobilised.

-In one sense .then, we are all double agents, working on both sides of whatever lines are drawn in the shifting sands of our lives and times.
+In one sense, then, we are all double agents, working on both sides of whatever lines are drawn in the shifting sands of our lives and times.
 According to circumstances ( over which we may have little or no control) we may be capable of acting generously or meanly, behave with kindness or cruelty, display bravery or cowardice.
-We are fully capable of holding two quite contradictory beliefs, or espousing contrary value systems without experiencing any cognitive dissonance.
+We are fully capable of holding two quite contradictory beliefs, without experiencing any cognitive dissonance.
 We want to have our cake and eat it.

-This logic plays out very differently depending on factors of race and class.
-For example scenarios of both Doom and New Dawn, End Times and New Ageism are combined in the bunkering down and extra-terrestrial projects currently being undertaken by the super-wealthy in response to the climate emergency.
-Meanwhile those who live on the other side of the social tracks have to conjure up principles of hope from their own limited resources in order to defend themselves against the insidious emotional impact of chronic poverty of choice.
+For example current scenarios of environmental crisis feature narratives of both Incipient Doom , (we are living in the End Times) , and the Dawn of a New Age.
+Both can be found in the bunkering down strategies of the Super Rich and the extra-terrestrial projects of the ‘transhumanists’ .
+Meanwhile those who live on the other side of the social tracks and cannot afford to entertain such escapist fantasies , have to conjure up principles of hope from their own limited resources in order to defend themselves against the insidious impact ofa chronic poverty of choice.

 To understand the latter response I think we need to connect the notion of bi-polarity to the concept of double consciousness .
 The term was first coined by W Du Bois in his analysis of the complicated position of African Americans: their experience of slavery and racial oppression gave them a critical insight into the living nightmare which underpins the so -called American dream, even and especially if they aspired to be part of it.
 The concept was subsequently further elaborated by Antonio Gramsci in relation to class : working class people might internalise many of the dominant values and beliefs of bourgeois society , for example about meritocracy and the notion that that ‘anyone can make it if they really try’ .
 As a result they tend to blame themselves if they fail to improve their lot or to pass on better life chances to their children.
-Yet their own material conditions of life and labour gives them a quite different perspective, one which recognises the inherent injustice of a political economy which rewards a few with great wealth and power while so many struggle to make ends meet and sees in the principle of human solidarity a principle of hope for the future.
+Yet their own material conditions of life and labour gives them a quite different perspective, one which recognises the inherent injustice of a political economy which rewards a few with great wealth and power while so many struggle to make ends meet and feel powerless to do anything about it.

 Lessons from the grey zone

-We use the term ‘grey zone’ to describe issues or situations of conflict in which there are no clear cut zero sum outcomes and/ or where our moral and political vocabulary does not adequately capture their complexity.
-But what about when we are not just dealing with conflicting subject positions but contradictory structural locations over which people have little or no choice and control?
+We use the term ‘grey zone’ to describe issues or situations of conflict in which there are no clear cut zero sum outcomes , no final winner and losers, and/ or where our moral vocabulary does not adequately capture their complexity.
+But what about when we are not just dealing with conflicting subject positions but contradictory structural locations over which we have little or no choice and control?

 The term grey zone was originally made famous by Primo Levi in his 1971 essay about the culture of Nazi concentration camps[3].
 The essay argued that it was in the character of coercive regimes to not only brutalise those subjected to them through direct violence, torture and terror but by enabling some of its victims to collaborate and even identify with their oppressors.
 This could involve carrying out beatings and other punishments , or routine administrative tasks which kept the machinery .of oppression going .
 Whether those who were recruited for such roles did so to secure minimal privileges for themselves or in the belief that they could mitigate some of the regime’s worst effect on fellow inmates, Levi argued that their ambiguous status , as at once perpetrator and victim of institutionalised violence did not absolve them from judgement, even if it added to what had to be taken into account in making .